Copyright © 2005 by KOOL Industries All Rights reserved E-Mail: email@example.com

 This domestic leadlighting above the residential entrance of a 19th-century Australian hotel shows a use of opaque glass which allows the name to be visible both by day and night.

-A leadlight church window, Czech Republic, combines traditional diamond panes with the pale translucent and textured quality of modern so-called "cathedral glass".
+A leadlight church window, combines traditional diamond panes with the pale translucent and textured quality of modern so-called "cathedral glass".

-For all Leadlights and Leadlight Repairs Call KOOL Glass
+For all Leadlights and Leadlight Repairs Call IMPACT Glass

 24 Hour Emergency Glass Repair Service